WLJSTeam/wljs-docs/docs/frontend/Overview.md

 See __more keybindings__ in the [Input Cell](frontend/Cell%20types/Input%20cell.md) reference.

 ## Wolfram Language
 When you start typing, the editor assumes you're using the Wolfram Language.
+If you are not familiar with it, please, have a look at [Wolfram Language](frontend/Wolfram%20Language.md) page.
 Press `Shift+Enter` (or click the play button) to evaluate.

 ![](./../imgs/Screenshot%202024-03-13%20at%2018.58.12.png)